 • Being in an abusive relationship for a long time.

 • Having a history of any kind of anxiety disorder.
 Self or family.

 • Separation anxiety.

 The main causes are not known as to why this disorder manifests but some psychologist believe it’s a learned disorder or more like the lack of not learning to be independent.
 When parents use the authoritarian style of parenting a bit too much.
 They limit the child’s autonomic skills.
 Parents might also teach them that ‘if you don’t comply with the rules you will be left all alone.’

 There is a higher frequency of the disorder seen in women than men, hence expectations relating to gender role may contribute to some extent.

-Medical treatment isn't advised for this disorder as it doesn't treat the roots like other therapies do.
+Medical treatment isn’t advised for this disorder as it doesn’t treat the roots like other therapies do.
 There is also a danger as the chances of substance abuse is high in DPD.
-The most common types of psychotherapy, or talk therapy, used to treat DPD are psychodynamic psychotherapy and cognitive behavioral therapy (CBT).
+The most common types of psychotherapy, or talk therapy, used to treat DPD are psychodynamic psychotherapy and cognitive behavioural therapy (CBT).
 Both focus on exploring fears associated with independence and difficulty being assertive, as well as learning how to build self-confidence and healthy relationships.

 The psychologist will help you identify the past experiences that strengthened DPD.
-They will help you disintegrate your maladaptive behaviors, including unrealistic judgment and low self-confidence.
+They will help you disintegrate your maladaptive behaviours, including unrealistic judgment and low self-confidence.
 They can also help with the constant internal monologues in your head and helplessness with your insecurities.
 They can also help you take care of yourself better.